-- A busy server may need hundreds of file descriptors on startup, and deals with spikes better if it has that many available later on.
-Linux by default restricts processes to 1024 file descriptors, which should suffice most of the time, but Solaris has a default limit of 256.
-This can be raised using the ulimit command.
-FreeBSD has a default limit that is high enough for even very heavy duty use. - If you need it, try --fork, this will fork the daemon into two halves, allowing it to benefit from a second CPU.
+• A busy server may need hundreds of file descriptors on startup, and deals with spikes better if it has that many available later on.
+Linux by default restricts processes to 1024 file descriptors, which should

+• If you need it, try --fork, this will fork the daemon into two halves, allowing it to benefit from a second CPU.
 This feature almost doubles performance, but is a bit of a hack.